YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ## Changelog as of last major update (28/03/2021)

 - SN Gromky, Kirov, Tallinn and Sovetskaya Belorussiya have been added.
+- U-96 is now in as well.
+Deleted some gear recommendations I'd missed.

 <br/><br/>
 ---